shalini47ch/Sign-Language-Translator/README.md

 • Existing systems worked on American Sign language ,this project focused on the Indian Sign Language gestures.

-• Gloves were used for image capturing through which the gestures were recognized, followed by conversion them to sentences.
+• Gloves were used for image capturing through which the gestures were recognized, followed by converting them to sentences.

 • CNN was used to train the model which resulted in an accuracy of 94%.